 Sunday afternoon

-And of course there has to be a cup of tea in there somewhere.
-The Earl had his special tea blend made with bergamot to hide the taste of lime from the well water on the estate and it was a big hit (though not with me, I think it tastes like soap!).
-But the Earl never trademarked the recipe, so he never received any royalties from it.
-The hall’s Earl Grey Tea House in a former ballroom serves up soups, sandwiches, scones and cake along with cups of Earl Grey.
+Of course there has to be a cup of tea in there somewhere too.
+The Earl had a special blend of tea made for him by Chinese tea merchants.
+It uses bergamot to hide the taste of lime from the well water on the estate, giving it a distinctive flavour which made it a huge hit with tea drinkers of the day (though not with me, I think it tastes like soap!).

 Earl Grey tea